FrankMerin/youtube-dl-GUI/README.md

 ffmpeg - https://ffmpeg.org/

-#### _Before using for the first time_
+#### _Launching for the first time_
-set the below two variables to the correct path.
-The path to your youtube-dl.exe and the output folder you would like.
+Set the path to your youtube-dl.exe and the output folder you would like.

-default_youtube_dl_path

-default_output_directory

 Keep youtube-dl and ffmpeg in the same folder